Pumukyyy/wpo-friendly-share/readme.txt

 === WPO friendly Share ===
 Contributors: pumukyyy
-Tags: translation ready, botones para compartir, share, follow, share button, follow button, seguir en las redes sociales, social buttons, Facebook, Linkedin, Instagram, Google My Business, Twitter, Pinterest, Youtube, Telegram, Whatsapp, Buffer
+TTags: translation ready, botones para compartir, share, follow, share button, follow button, social buttons, Share on Facebook, Share on Linkedin, Share on Instagram, Share on Google My Business, Share on Twitter, Share on Pinterest, Share on Youtube, Share on Telegram, Share on Whatsapp, Share on Buffer
 Requires at least: 4.0
-Tested up to: 5.2.3
+Tested up to: 5.3
-Stable tag: 1.0.4
+Stable tag: 1.1.0
 Requires PHP: 5.2.4 or later
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simples botones para compartir o ser seguidos en las redes, lijero amigable para WPO y SEO
+Simple buttons to share or be followed on social networks, lightweight and friendly for WPO and SEO

 == Description ==
 # WPO Friendly Share

-- La opcion mas simple y mas ligera de tener unos bonitos botones de las principales redes sociales
+- The simplest and lightest option of having beautiful buttons from the main social networks to share content from your website or to direct your readers to the profiles or pages of your social networks.

-- Actualmente estan disponibles Facebook, Linkedin, Instagram, Google My Business, Twitter, Pinterest, Youtube, Telegram, Whatsapp y Buffer pero seguimos trabajando para incorporar nuesvas redes, si tiene alguna sujerencia escribenos en el foro de soporte
+- The following social networks are currently available: Facebook, Linkedin, Instagram, Google My Business, Twitter, Pinterest, YouTube, Telegram, Whatsapp and Buffer but we are still working to incorporate our networks, if you have any suggestion write us in the support forum.

-- Botones que generan el enlace para compartir o ser seguidos en las principales redes sociales sin usar javascript muy ligero y realmente veloz
+- Buttons that generate the link to share or be followed in the main social networks without using very light and really fast javascript

-- Sin complicaciones no necesita apenas configuracion, para mostrar botones follow solo selecciona con que redes compartir y listo!
+- Without complications, you do not need just configuration, to show follow buttons just select which social networks to share and go!

-- Para que enlace a tus redes tienes que poner la url de tus perfiles en la configuracion del complemento
+- SEO friendly, use Schema.org structured data marking to put Google, Bing, etc. into context ...

-- Usa datos estructurados schema.org buenos para el seo
+- If you whant it links to your social networks you have to put the url of your profiles in the configuration of the complement

-- Translation ready, totalmente traducible a tu idioma preferido
+- Translation ready, fully translatable to your preferred language, feel free to translate this plugin into your language at https://translate.wordpress.org/projects/wp-plugins/wpo-friendly-share

-- Si te gusta el plugin dejanos una reseña para ayudarnos a seguir creciendo
+## - If you like the plugin leave us a review to help us keep growing

 == Installation ==

-**1** Cargue los archivos del complemento en el directorio '/ wp-content / plugins /wpo-friendly-share/', o instale el complemento a través de la pantalla de complementos de WordPress directamente.
+**1** Upload the add-in files to the '/ wp-content / plugins / wpo-friendly-share /' directory, or install the add-in via the WordPress add-ons screen directly.

-**2**  Active el complemento a través de la pantalla \'Complementos\' en WordPress
+**2** Activate the plugin through the \ 'Add-ons \' screen in WordPress

-**1** Use la pantalla Configuración -> Ajustes ->WPO friendly share para configurar el complemento
+**3** Use the Settings screen -> Settings -> WPO friendly share to configure the plug-in

 == Frequently Asked Questions ==

-= - ¿Como añado los botones share en la plantilla del tema? = Añade este codigo en el lugar de la plantilla que quieres que aparectan los botones `<?php if ( function_exists('wfs_share') ) {echo do_shortcode('[wfs_share]'); ?>`
+= - How do I add the buttons to share on social networks in the theme template? = Add this code in the place of the template that you want the buttons to appear `<?
+Php if (function_exists ('wfs_share')) {echo do_shortcode ('[wfs_share]') ; ?> `

-= - ¿Como puedo añadirlos botones share con un short code? = Añade este short code `[wfs_share]` donde quieras que aparezca
+= - How can I add the buttons to share on social networks with a short code? = Add this short code `[wfs_share]` wherever you want it to appear

-= - ¿Como añado los botones follow en la plantilla del tema? = Añade este codigo en el lugar de la plantilla que quieres que aparectan los botones`<?php if ( function_exists('wfs_follow') ) {echo do_shortcode('[wfs_follow]'); ?>`
+= - How do I add the buttons to follow me on social media in the theme template? = Add this code in the place of the template that you want the buttons <<?
+Php if (function_exists ('wfs_follow')) {echo do_shortcode ('[wfs_follow]'); ?> `

-= - ¿Como puedo añadirlos botones share con un short code? = Añade este short code `[wfs_follow]` donde quieras que aparezca
+= - How can I add the buttons to follow me on the networks with a short code? = Add this short code `[wfs_follow]` wherever you want it to appear

-= - ¿Porque no me aparece nada si ya lo añadi con short code o en la plantilla? = Primero tiene que haber algun boton seleccionado para que aparezcan
+= - Why does nothing appear if I already added it with short code or in the template? = First there must be some button selected to appear

 == Screenshots ==
 1. Ajustes share